 What are some challenges your grade level or school building is having with students?
 I feel as though there are times when the school counselor and my instructional team are working overtime trying to help my middle school girls navigate friendship concerns.
 We have lunches and countless team meetings to help strategize ways to be thoughtful friends with a specific few, when more might benefit from our tireless work.

 There are so many different tools available to build character with students.
-The greatest tool can be through class meetings.
+One idea I have used in the past is having regular class meetings.

 Idea #5: Homework/Study Hall Time